 Treating a Cavity

 Cavities are normally treated by your dentist with fillings.
 In this form of treatment the holes or weakened areas in tooth enamel are filled (hence the name) with various substances to reinforce the exterior of the tooth.
 This halts the process of decay by blocking entrance of bacteria and acids to the compromised part of the tooth.
 Fillings can be constructed of composite resin, amalgamated metals, gold, silver or glass ionomer.
-The Drs.
-Gotwalt will consult with you to decide which route would work best for your teeth.
+Dr. Gotwalt will consult with you to decide which route would work best for your teeth.

 Preventing a Cavity